Safeguarding Looked-After Children: Understanding Your Statutory Duties

 Webinar 56min

-This webinar will help head teachers, school leaders and designated safeguarding leads (DSL) to understand their statutory duties in relation to safeguarding looked after children.
+This webinar will help head teachers, leaders and designated safeguarding leads (DSL) to understand their statutory duties in relation to safeguarding looked-after children and young people.

 CPD Certified

-This webinar will help headteachers, school leaders and designated safeguarding leads (DSL) to understand their statutory duties in relation to safeguarding looked after children.
+This webinar will help headteachers, leaders and designated safeguarding leads (DSL) to understand their statutory duties in relation to safeguarding looked after children and young people.

-It is a legal requirement for schools to help promote the educational achievement of looked after children.
+It is a legal requirement for schools and colleges to help promote the educational achievement of looked-after children and young people.
 The ‘Promoting the education of looked-after and previously looked-after children’ DfE statutory guidance outlines the core elements that local authorities and schools must and should adhere to.
 This includes:

 • Ensuring that schools can meet the educational needs of the child and help them make maximum progress.

-• Hold joint responsibility of personal education plans (PEP) and use the PEP to help support children, raise their aspirations and build their life chances.
+• Hold joint responsibility of personal education plans (PEP) and use the PEP to help support children and young people, raise their aspirations and build their life chances.

 • Appointing a designated teacher and ensuring they have the relevant training.